qrcat/FlattenAnything/README.md

 # Flatten Anything: Unsupervised Neural Surface Parameterization (NeurIPS-2024)

+**We lifts FAM onto the mesh by detecting seams and generating per-corner UVs, resulting in a realizable, seam-aware UV mapping.**

 This is the official implementation of **[[Flatten Anything Model (FAM)](https://arxiv.org/abs/2405.14633)]**, an unsupervised neural architecture for global free-boundary surface parameterization.

 <p align="center"> <img src="asset/examples.png" width="75%"> </p>